Photos by Michael Piazza

 Tim McFarline of Deerfield, Vermont, supplies a wildflower single floral pollination that doesn’t exist around Boston.
 Andy Baer of Cambridge has hives that go for orange blossom and purple loosestrife.
 And the Bedford, Massachusetts spring honey from former MIT molecular biology researcher Birgit deWeerd, is very light and redolent of clover and apple blossoms.
 The seasons and nectar collection play into the flavors as well—and even the colors: early summer honey is apt to be light and very floral; autumn’s nectar will yield later earthier tones, with darker, stronger flavors.

 Canning explains: “There is no monolithic taste from Belmont or Jamaica Plain or Watertown, or where our bees are in the North Quabbin Woods region.
 There are blends of flavor cultivated from the nectar flow of flowers blooming wildly in proximity to each other, such as apples, blueberries, goldenrod, and beyond.
 And there is no dependable way to assess whether or not next year’s harvest will replicate this year’s.”

 So, if you happen to fall in love with a honey, buy as much as you can—you may not find it again.

 Follow the Honey 1132 Massachusetts Ave, Cambridge MA 617.686.1469 followthehoney.com

-Rachel Travers is a freelance food and lifestyle writer who contributes to the Boston Globe and Edible Boston.
+Rachel Travers is a freelance food and lifestyle writer who has been contributing to the Boston Globe for 16 years—and to Edible Boston for its proud seventh!
 She can be reached at firstname.lastname@example.org.